-The use of machinery and objects follows on from and develops the research conducted by the company during all its past performances.
+The use of machinery and objects follows on from and develops the research conducted by the company during all its previous performances.
 The scenery moves around a central structure transformed by the live action of the performers on stage, who are, therefore, actors and manipulators at the same time.
-The “main structure” is inspired by the work of Frank O. Gehry and his most famous building, the Guggenheim Museum, Bilbao: “the greatest building of our time”.
-Under the chaotic appearance created by the opposition of fragmented regular and curved forms, everything is built around a central axis, which more closely resembles a large boat creating the possibility of unexpected interconnections.
-Structures and machinery that create unexpected positions for live action during the show: a twinkling light pole, an ancient motorbike, the machinery ofdictatorship and power, a strange Cafe ... all positioned amid mechanisms and gears that change and modify the space like a beating heart.
-The machinery “dances” and is moved around on stage giving life to a carousel, one of the distinguishing features of an ONDADURTO TEATRO shows.
+The “main structure” is inspired by the work of Frank Gehry and his most famous building, the Guggenheim Museum, Bilbao: “the greatest building of our time”.
+Under the chaotic appearance created by the opposition of fragmented regular and curved forms, everything is built around a central axis, which more closely resembles a large boat, creating the possibility of unexpected interconnections.
+Structures and machinery that create unexpected locations for live action during the show: a twinkling light pole, an ancient motorbike, the machinery of dictatorship and power, a strange Café…all positioned amid mechanisms and gears that change and modify the space like a beating heart.
+The machinery “dances” and is moved around on stage, giving life to a carousel, one of the distinguishing features of an ONDADURTO TEATRO theatrical performance.
 All the machinery will “play” around with the concept of section / division / refraction: reality is broken down into fragments.

 Music completes the relationship between the various media.
 The flavour of the original soundtrack is created by a composition that is, in itself, an extremely evocative and emotive element.
-At the same time the soundtrack of the show is a mashup of contemporary songs that gives the audience an intensive live experience with an expansive sound and themes of modern alienation
+At the same time, the soundtrack of the show is a mash-up of contemporary songs that gives the audience an intense, live experience with an expansive sound and themes of modern alienation.

 Physical Theatre, Nouveau Cirque and Gesture are essential parts of ONDADURTO TEATRO productions, combined with the use of Big Objects in movement: Machinery, Fireworks, Video Projections and Music.
 ONDADURTO TEATRO performances use different techniques and ways of expression, which give rise to a new high-impact language, capable of engaging in a dialogue with all cultures and with an international audience.

-Please, write to us in order to have more info about the tech rider.
+Please contact us for more infos about the tech rider.